lhr-solar/BPS/README.md

 # Battery Protection System Code
-This repo contains all code related to UTSVT's Battery Protection System
+This repo contains all code related to LHR Solar's Battery Protection System (BPS)

 ## Setup
-There are two options for developing the BPS system.
-One option is to use the Keil IDE, which includes some basic debugging tools.
-The other option is to use a terminal in a linux environment to build and flash the program.
-If you are only contributing to the BPS Documentation and not the software, see the setup instructions in the Docs folder.

-### Setup for Keil Development
-There is a tool called Keil that ARM produces for development on its microcontrollers.
-Download the most recent version of the Keil IDE: https://www.keil.com/demo/eval/arm.htm

-### Setup for Terminal Development
-The system can also be built and deployed from a terminal, allowing you to use different development tools than Keil.
+The BPS is designed be built and deployed from a linux terminal, allowing you to use your choice of text editor/IDE.
 1. Ensure that you have some type of linux machine such as Ubuntu, Windows Subsystem for Linux, etc. Windows will not work.
 2. The BPS code supports multiple microcontrollers and different architectures.
 Depending on which on you're using, make sure you have the correct toolchain.
     - STM32F413: Follow the instructions in this [repo](https://github.com/SijWoo/ARM-Toolchain-Setup) to setup the toolchains for the current BPS.